1ntEgr8/airline_pricing/README.md

 # airline_pricing
-✈︎ Tool to get airline pricing data from ITA!
+✈︎ Tool to get airline pricing data from Google Flights (and ITA)!